p-sto/design_patterns/patterns/2_Observer/description.md

 ### Details

 This pattern focuses on `push` architecture instead of pooling.
-We distinguish observable (aka subject) and observer(s) object.
+We distinguish observable (aka subject) and observer object(s).

 ![](observer_uml.png)

 ### Example implementation

-Imagine a process which need to perform some calculations.
+Imagine a process which needs to perform some calculations.
 Due to heaviness of a task, results cannot be provided instantly and in general it's hard to estimate expected time of arrival.
-In this case, process performing computing will be regarded as an observable and it's responsibility is to notify when computing finishes.
+In such case process performing computations will be regarded as an observable and it's responsibility is to notify when computing finishes.

-Process will have an interface - `IComputingProcess` and it'll provide methods:
+Process object - `ComputingProcess`, implements an interface - `IComputingProcess` which provides methods:
 * registerObservable(Observer obj)
 * removeObservable(Observer obj)
 * notify()

-`IComputingProcess` will be implemented by concrete class named `ComputingProcess`.

-`ComputingProcess` will take as an argument `computes_count`, which will be just some fake data to "model" calculations (in fact it'll perform some loop run with delay).
+`ComputingProcess` takes `computes_count` as an argument in it's constructor (there's some loop to model computational time).

-ProcessClient (observer) class implements `IProcessClient` interface, which provides method `update()`.
+`ProcessClient` (observer) class implements `IProcessClient` interface which provides method `update()`.
+When `ComputingProcess` object finishes computations it'll call `update()` method (push architecture) on client.

-Execute ``make`` to compile.